jpbnetley/react-hook-form-btn-submit-disabled/README.md

-# Disable submit button on click
+# Disable submit button on click when using react hook form
 ## GOAL
 The goal is to disable the submit button while an api call is made to
 prevent the user form clicking the submit button twice while the api